ByAU

 Key characteristics:

-- Centralized control over network governance
+- Centralized control for governing the network

-- High transaction throughput
+- High transaction throughput that boosts efficiency

-- Fine-grained access control
+- Fine-grained access control enhancing security

 What Is a Consortium Blockchain?